 If you’re looking for in-depth information on how to do it right, you should refer to this article from Yoast.

 Pro tip: There’s another option where you can noindex the page which is leading to the content cannibalization which essentially means, visitors on your website can still access the page from your site but it’s not getting indexed on Google.

-Here are few important questions around keyword cannibalization that you need to know to improve your website’s SEO in 2019 and beyond.
+Here are few important questions around cannibalization of keywords that you need to know to improve your website’s SEO in 2023 and beyond.

-1. Is keyword cannibalization bad in terms of SEO?
+1. Is cannibalization of keywords bad in terms of SEO?

 In other words, by targeting the same keyword phrase across multiple pages within the same website, you’re confusing Google crawlers.
 So if you want to play safe and don’t want to deal with any cannibalization issues, make sure to merge, use 301 redirects or deoptimize your existing pages which are fighting with each other for the same keyword.